adidas/acictl/README.md

 To install Acictl, find the appropriate package for your system and download it.

-After downloading Acictl, rename the binary to acictl.
+After downloading Acictl, rename the binary to `acictl`.
 Acictl runs as a single binary named acictl-[OS]-[arch].

 The final step is to make sure that the acictl binary is available on the PATH.
 See [this page](https://stackoverflow.com/questions/14637979/how-to-permanently-set-path-on-linux-unix) for instructions on setting the PATH on Linux and Mac.
 [This page](https://stackoverflow.com/questions/1618280/where-can-i-set-path-to-make-exe-on-windows) contains instructions for setting the PATH on Windows.